-My goal for the nursery was to keep it simple and relatively neutral.
+My goal for the nursery was to keep it simple, relatively neutral, and cozy.
 I figure eventually, kids’ toys and all of his things will explode with color, and I am in no hurry!
-I like a neutral color palette, contrast through accessories, and wood (and wicker), so I went with that versus picking a “theme” to try to keep things a little more like the rest of the house.
+I like a neutral color palette, contrast through accessories, and wood (and wicker), so I went with that versus picking a “gender-neutral nursery theme” to try to keep things a little more like the rest of the house.
 I recently read that it’s actually a great idea to have high contrast (such as black and white cards) to help stimulate a baby’s vision and brain development, so that was music to my ears!

-The majority of the room will be a white (a little on the warm/creamy side) with gray doors that match the rest of the house (I started painting them in the nursery, go figure!).
-There will be a small paint treatment near the crib that I’m planning to paint in more of a camel/leather brown.
+The majority of the room will be white walls (a little on the warm/creamy side) with gray doors that match the rest of the house (I started painting them in the nursery, go figure!).
+There will be a small accent wall treatment near the crib that I’m planning to paint in more of a camel/leather brown.
 I think it will look nice behind the paler wood of the crib.
 Warm neutrals will create a calming feel.

 For this room, I’m deliberately shopping BIPOC-owned, women-owned, and shops that support causes I care about (some are all three).
 I debated if pointing it out was performative versus just doing the shopping, but I thought perhaps if saying so encourages a few more folks to take a look and possibly find some favorites, the better.
 My budget, as always, is small, but I know that I can still make an impact with my spending, especially on downloadable art prints.
-Several of the shops I’d like to list here are on temporary hiatus at the moment (there were quite a few highlighted across blogs and larger publications in the last month or so, and many of those shops temporarily paused so they could fill all the orders).
-I wasn’t able to snag sample photos in time for the mood board with these shops temporarily out of stock, but I’ll be sure to provide links with those items as things in the room are revealed!
-I have a few that are still linked in the shopping widget above, so be sure to check them out.
+Several of the shops I’d like to list here are on temporary hiatus at the moment.
+I have a few neutral pieces that are still linked in the shopping widget above, so be sure to check them out.

 As much as I’m not a fan (pun-intended) of ceiling fans aesthetically, they’re incredibly necessary for the upper floor of the house here in Georgia (which as of late has felt like an armpit and makes me look forward to the rest of summer with my own personal space heater wrapped around my stomach 🤣).
 I also read that fans may reduce the risk of SIDS, making them a good choice for a baby’s room.
 The one I’ve picked out has the ability to change color (cool white, soft white, etc.) and is dimmable AND in my price range, so even though I like the one in the guest bedroom more, this one is a much better fit for my wallet (I got the guest room one on a steep sale and the price has since gone up!).